Fees and Finances

 Up to date information on tuition fees can be found on the University Fees webpage.

+The majority of UK students choose to take a government loan.
 Visit the government’s Student Finance website for more information on Student Finance, including details on Student Loans, the application process, and repayment details.

-For International students including EU students
+International students (including EU students)

 As an international student, the level of fees you pay depends on the subject you study and your Tuition Fee Status.
 Visit the main University Fees website to find out more about fees and costs for international students.